YakimaProgrammer/dot/README.md

 This is a Three.js project that resembles Pac-Man, but offers additional power ups and only a single pursuer.
 Use the WASD or arrow keys to move, C to change camera angles and escape to pause.
 Download your own copy or get started right away at magnusfulton.com/dot
-I have chosen to include the nessisary dependencies (Pathfinding.js and Three.js) directly in this repository.
+I have chosen to include the necessary dependencies (Pathfinding.js and Three.js) directly in this repository.
 Obviously, those files are owned and bound by the copyright of their respective owners.